 God’s Judgment Is Always Redemptive

-I’ve been reading and editing my husband Rich Mikelson’s Feast of Tabernacles teachings for several years now and have benefitted so much from these understandings!
-God has been writing them on my heart along with the rest of the treasure house He is creating through years of walking with Him.
+I’ve been reading and editing my husband Rich Mikelson’s Feast of Tabernacles teachings for several years now and have benefitted so much from his deeper understanding, particularly of the book of Revelation.
+God has been writing these truths on my heart along with the rest of the treasure house He is creating through years of walking with Him.

 “Mercy and truth are met together: righteousness and peace have kissed each other.”
 Psalms 85:10 AKJV

-Now, this is something I have found most difficult for us human beings to achieve with others!
+Now, this is something I have found most difficult for us human beings to achieve.
 It is challenging to resist being judgmental, including judging others for their critical and condemning attitudes and behaviors!
 When we judge others who display critical judgment without compassion or understanding, we find ourselves in the unhappy dilemma of being judgmental about others who are judgmental!

-Judgment of the behavior and choices of others is typically made from what is seen, heard, or reported by others.
-Rarely do those who are judging have information about the heart, history, or circumstances of those they judge.
-Check out any of today’s social media platforms, and you will see just how rampant and even vicious people’s opinions of one another can be.
+Human judgment of the behavior and choices of others is typically drawn from external information—what is seen, heard, or reported by others.
+Rarely do those who are judging have accurate information, especially about the person’s internal heart, their history, or the circumstances of those they are judging.
+Check out any of today’s social media platforms, and you will see just how rampant and even vicious people’s opinions of one another can be—and this is in the Christian community!

-Clearly, God’s judgment differs from human judgment, but how are Christians to display godly judgment?
+God’s judgment differs from human judgment in its purpose of redemption, so how are we Christians to display this godly judgment?
 There are things that are wrong, sinful, and missing the mark that God will not wink at in our lives or the lives of others.
-So, how do we show mercy and compassion to others whose choices differ from ours?
+How do we show mercy and compassion to others whose choices differ from ours?
 How do we exhibit love and mercy that does not seemingly agree or approve of what we know is not according to God’s word?

 Consider what Paul taught Timothy about dealing with others from a pure heart: